Key Quote

 Technique 1 — APOSTROPHE & PERSONIFICATION

-Beatrice addresses abstract concepts — Contempt and maiden pride — as though they are departing companions, using the rhetorical device of apostrophe (addressing an absent person or abstract idea).
-By personifying (giving human qualities to) these qualities, she dramatises the act of shedding them — it becomes a conscious, decisive farewell rather than a gradual change.
+Beatrice addresses abstract concepts — Contempt and maiden pride — as though they are departing companions, using the rhetorical device of apostropheapostrophe — A figure of speech addressing an absent person or abstract concept.
+By personifyingpersonifying — giving human qualities to these qualities, she dramatises the act of shedding them — it becomes a conscious, decisive farewell rather than a gradual change.

-The valedictory (farewell) tone — 'farewell', 'adieu' — uses both English and French synonyms for goodbye, creating a sense of ceremonial finality.
+The valedictoryvaledictory — Serving as a farewell tone — 'farewell', 'adieu' — uses both English and French synonyms for goodbye, creating a sense of ceremonial finality.
 She is performing a ritual of emotional transformation, formally ending one phase of her identity and beginning another.

 Key Words